-In collage students’ choline improved explicit memory function (8).
+In a study on collage students, choline improved explicit memory function (8).
 In older adults tested for short-term memory (face and name acquisition and phone numbers) problems, after 3 weeks of supplementation with choline derived phosphatidylserine, the subjects showed a statistically significant improvement (12 years younger) in these areas (8).
-In early onset Alzheimer’s disease PS (phosphatidylserine) supplements help improve cognitive and memory functions significantly compared to the placebo group (8).
+In early onset Alzheimer’s disease PS (phosphatidylserine) supplements help improve cognitive and memory functions significantly compared to the placebo (sham treatment) group (8).

 In animal studies there is an association between a choline deficiency and breast cancer risk.
-And, in human studies choline is found to inversely associated with breast cancer risk (26).
-Taking lecithin may help to both prevent, and lesson the likelihood of death from, breast cancer (27).
+And, in human studies choline is found to be inversely associated with breast cancer risk (26).
+Taking lecithin may help to both prevent, and lessen, the likelihood of death from breast cancer (27).

-Liver disease is positively impacted by lecithin.
+Liver disease outcomes are improved by lecithin.
 This is especially true for chlorosis of the liver, fatty liver, and hyperlipidemia.
 A 20-year human trial showed that if Phosphatidylcholine (dilauroyl phosphatidylcholine or DLPC) is taken when drinking alcohol there is less liver related injury (chlorosis, fatty liver, & hyperlipidemia) and if there is existing damage, the supplements help repair it (8).
 Alcohol related cognitive impairment is helped by phospholipids as alcohol can damage brain cells.
 In animal models, PC or phosphatidylcholine (ideally DLPC) consumption has helped protect brain cells from alcohol related damage (8).

 Diabetes related liver problems: Regarding pre-diabetes, 2.6% of those with this condition will develop non-alcoholic fatty liver disease.
 This is as both deposits of fat in the liver, and insulin resistance, contribute to the development of this condition.

 In animal models dilauroyl phosphatidylcholine (DLPC) increases insulin sensitivity and reduces fatty liver, making it a potential treatment for prediabetics (14).
 DLPC, found in lecithin, stimulates the production of a liver receptor homolog-1, LRH-1.
-Small, non-toxic, increases in bile acid levels can improve metabolic disorders and DLPC increases the production of bile acid levels and so regulates fat in the liver and glucose (sugar) within the blood stream.
-Regarding insulin resistance, DLPC increased insulin sensitivity so helped keep glucose or sugar levels balanced, which lessens fatty liver (14).
+Small non-toxic increases in bile acid levels can improve metabolic disorders and DLPC increases the production of bile acid levels and so regulates fat in the liver and glucose (sugar) within the blood stream.
+Regarding insulin resistance, DLPC increased insulin sensitivity, so it helps keep glucose (sugar) levels balanced, which lessens fatty liver (14).

 DLPC, or dilauroyl phosphatidylcholine, lessons the likelihood of fat being deposited into tissues as it decreases the levels of proteins associated with the formation of triglycerides (including SREBP-1c, a key regulator of fat) and fatty acids (14).
 Taking these supplements may help lower the risk of non-alcoholic fatty liver disease (NAFLD).
 This is important as the only known strategy for NAFLD management is lifestyle modification (18).

 Leptin dysregulation is associated with insulin resistance, type two diabetes, hypertension (high blood pressure), problems with blood clotting (atherothrombotic), and inflammation.
-It is connected with metabolic effects, oxidative stress, and shortens the life cycle of cells, called endoplasmic reticulum stress (55), increases apoptosis or cell death, and unhealthy changes in cells and body tissue (56) called remodeling (associated with type 2 diabetes).
-Regarding the last, increased leptin levels may lead to inflammation in organs and tissues, and increase the likelihood of inflammatory diseases like: heart disease, rheumatoid arthritis, and inflammatory bowel disease (38).
-It also contributes to injury of the liver, pancreas, blood vessels, and heart muscle (myocardium); and problems with the immune system, and blood platelets needed for clotting (38) and heart/vascular disease, diabetes, and insulin resistance (37).
+It is connected with metabolic effects, oxidative stress, and shortens the life cycle of cells, called endoplasmic reticulum stress (55), it increases apoptosis or cell death, and increases unhealthy changes in cells and body tissue (56) called remodeling (associated with type 2 diabetes).
+Regarding the last, increased leptin levels may lead to inflammation in organs and tissues, and increase the likelihood of inflammatory diseases like: heart disease, rheumatoid arthritis, and inflammatory bowel disease (38) as well as depression.
+It also contributes to injury of the liver, pancreas, blood vessels, and heart muscle (myocardium); and problems with the immune system, and blood platelets needed for clotting (38), and heart/vascular disease, diabetes, and insulin resistance (37).